harpreet-1/Capturepoint/README.md

 ![logo (1)](https://user-images.githubusercontent.com/119473352/232507589-2eb09168-8fb8-4aba-b65b-78761750de83.png)

-This is the website which we created with HTML,CSS,JAVASCRIPT.
+This is the website which we created with react , bootstrap, node.js , express , mongodb,Oauth